 DHS added a new heavily weighted positive factor if you use private health insurance without any subsidies in the form of premium tax credits (including advance premium tax credits) under the ACA (Affordable Care Act).

-This new rule will count it as a negative factor for your green card application.
-So, beware and try to buy private insurance without any government subsidy and preferably from employer group insurance plan.
+This new rule will count as a negative factor for your green card application.
+So, beware and try to buy private insurance without any government subsidy and preferably from an employer group insurance plan.

-If you have used the health insurance subsidy, you can fix it as the USCIS officer will look at past 36 months records to see if you are dependent on government benefits.
+If you have used the health insurance subsidy, you can fix it as the USCIS officer will look at the past 36 months’ records to see if you are dependent on government benefits.
 If you are an Indian, you have enough time to change your plan and fix your records as your priority date might be decades away.

 Hospital bill discounts or negotiated final payments do not count towards public benefit.

 Parent’s Green Card Sponsorship